Master-PLC/MoLA/README.md

 # MoLA
-official implementation of "MoLA: MoLA: Overcoming the Expressiveness Bottleneck in Multi-Step Time Series Forecasting"
+official implementation of "MoLA: Overcoming the Expressiveness Bottleneck in Multi-Step Time Series Forecasting"